top of page

 This was a treatment study for children and adolescents (ages 7-17) with OCD, who still had symptoms after pharmacological treatment with a selective serotonin reuptake inhibitor (SSRI).
 This study investigated the addition of CBT for those who partially responded to therapy with an SSRI alone.

-This is a collaborative, multi-site study with Duke University Medical Center and the University of Pennsylvania School of Medicine.
-The study is designed to test a family based Cognitive Behavioral Treatment (CBT) manual against a family based Relaxation Therapy (RT) manual in 5 through 8 year old children with OCD.
+This collaborative, multi-site study with Duke University Medical Center and the University of Pennsylvania School of Medicine tested a family-based Cognitive Behavioral Treatment manual against a family-based Relaxation Therapy manual for 5 through 8-year-old children with OCD.

 Pediatric OCD Treatment Study